 Crypt of Winterfell

-The cavernous vault is larger than Winterfell itself, with the older kings buried in deeper and darker levels.
+The cavernous vault is larger than Winterfell itself, with older Starks buried in deeper and darker levels.
 The lowest level is said to be partly collapsed.
-The most recent tombs within the crypts are those of Lord Rickard, Brandon, and Lyanna Stark.
+The most recent tombs within the crypts are those of Lord Rickard Stark and his children, Brandon and Lyanna.
 The tombs further back, empty and unsealed, are saved for future members of House Stark.

-According to tradition the statues are only made for kings and lords, but Lord Eddard Stark had statues made of Brandon and Lyanna as exceptions.
+Breaking the tradition of only lords having statues, Lord Eddard Stark, Rickard's successor, had statues made of his deceased siblings, Brandon and Lyanna, after Robert's Rebellion.
 There is also a statue for Artos the Implacable, the younger brother of Lord Willam Stark.

 According to free folk legend, Bael the Bard disappeared from Winterfell with the daughter of Lord Brandon Stark.
 The daughter eventually reappeared with an infant, a future Lord Stark, with the legend claiming that they had hid within the crypt.